Tag: justice

 .
 It’s a big word for how small it looks.
 The Psalmist knows God is the source of his salvation, despite current circumstances.
 God’s words to Jeremiah provide for a hope that Jeremiah can guess he will not see, but they are still hope for the Israelites.

-Advent, therefore, is about both the hope fulfilled for both Israelites and the of the world, and it is about the hope to come when returns.
-Hope is to desire with expectation of obtainment or fulfillment.
+Advent, therefore, is about both the hope fulfilled for both Israelites and the rest of the world, and it is about the hope to come when returns.
+Hope is to desire with of obtainment or fulfillment.
 Hope was fulfilled when Jesus was born in a manger.
 We obtained hope through his on the cross and his .
-Then there is the expectation of the of Jesus…more hope!
+Then there is the expectation of the return of Jesus…more hope!

 1/KD) Why is hope important?